hanschurer/WESELLHOUSES-Frontend/README.md

 <br/>

 ## Project Deployment
-npm install

-npm start

-npm test
+`npm install`  install the dependencies

+`npm start` start the poject

+`npm test` run test script

+`npm run docs` generate document
+## Docs

+Documents are in the docs folder by using Jsdoc.